07947613070

 Q. WILL MY PHOTOGRAPHER BE RESTRICTED BY RULES AND REGULATIONS AT OUR WEDDING CEREMONY?

-Q. CAN WE WRITE OUR OWN VOWS?
+Q. CAN WE WRITE OUR VOWS?

 A. There are certain words you must say to make your marriage legal.
 However, around this, most authorities are happy for you to have input into the words read by the registrar.
-This can depend on the ceremony package you chose.
+This can depend on the ceremony package you choose.
 A basic package may not allow for this.

 The groom places ring on bride's finger - black and white wedding portrait